Sam Pollock OBE – Panel Member

 He continued in Probation and Prison related functions until 1991, operating as an Assistant Chief Probation Officer for Northern Ireland from 1986.
 In 1994 he was appointed as Chief Probation Officer in Glamorgan, South Wales and served there for 7 years.

-For the last three years Sam has operated as Chief Executive of the Policing Board but, after 43 years of public service, is now retiring.
+Between 2012 and 2016 Sam operated as Chief Executive of the Policing Board, retiring after 43 years of public service.

 In 2004 he was awarded the OBE for services to criminal justice.